Investing in congregations.

 • Number of Grants Available: 25 (but will decrease in future years, current amount available is due to previous reserves)

-• Purpose of Grant Funding:Scholarship funds for children (biological or adopted) of clergy serving in legacy Episcopal Diocese of Eastern Michigan parishes.
+• Purpose of Grant Funding:Scholarship funds for children (biological or adopted) of clergy serving in Episcopal Diocese of the Great Lakes parishes.

 • Application Deadline: June 1, 2026 for incoming Fall Semester